daryl800/Mandelbrot_ClientServer/README.md

 # Mandelbrot_ClientServer

 ### This project has two applications:  Server part and client part, together they renders the Mandelbort set image.
-1. Server application accepts requests on a TCP port and generate the requested part of the Mandelbrot image The server accepts a request that has this form:
+1. Server application accepts requests on a TCP port and generates the requested image (part of the Mandelbrot image).
+The server accepts a request that has this form:

     - _**min_c_re, min_c_im, max_c_re, max_c_im, max_n, x, y, inf_n**_